 Pour it over the top of cooked noodles of any kind.

-Use it as an ingredient to stuff spaghetti squash with!
+Use it as an ingredient to stuffed spaghetti squash with!

 Add it to your morning eggs because everything tastes great with eggs.

 Best Recipes To Make In An Instant Pot

 The list of recipes you can make in an Instant Pot is endless!
 It can act as a slow cooker, sauté pan, steamer, rice maker, yogurt maker and pressure cooker.
 It can cook soup, chili, pasta, meat, potatoes, veggies, cake, beans and so much more.
 Here are a few of my favorite Instant Pot recipes:

 - This Instant Pot Goulash can be ready in 30 minutes and cooks perfectly every time!

 - You are guaranteed a juicy, hearty, easy meal with this Instant Pot Ham.

 Instant Pot Chicken Tortilla Soup will be devoured by the family when you serve this for dinner!